sverweij/dependency-cruiser/doc/cli.md

 depcruise-fmt -T dot cruise_result.json | dot -T svg > dependency-graph.svg
 ```

-You can also use the filters --focus, --include-only and --exclude to peruse
+You can also use the filters `--focus`, `--include-only` and `--exclude` to peruse
 parts of the dependency-graph.
 This could be useful for chopping up humoungous
-graphs efficiently, or to quickly find the uses of a module.
+graphs efficiently, or to quickly find the uses of a module:

 ```sh
 depcruise -v -T json src -f cruise_result.json